Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Practicing Relaxation Techniques for Childbirth

-Effective use of relaxation techniques for childbirth starts with developing an awareness of two key factors: your breathing patterns and your bodily tension.
-While this may seem a simple task, it is surprisingly difficult for many women to slow down and truly attend to these points.
+Effective use of relaxation techniques for childbirth starts with developing an awareness of two key factors: breathing patterns and bodily tension.
+While this may seem a simple task, it is surprisingly difficult for many women to learn to truly attend to these points.
+Each of the relaxation techniques for childbirth will be most effective when good practice habits have first been established.

 Become accustomed to consciously attending to your breathing.
 Take time each and every day to focus on your breathing, whether it be on the way to work or before bed each evening.